15 Ways How to Have Self-Control in a Relationship

 12. Think about consequences

-In any given moment, you might be tempted to give in to an impulse that will negatively affect your relationship.
+You might be tempted to give in to an impulse that will negatively affect your relationship at any given moment.
 When this moment strikes, take some time to think about the consequences.
-Is staying out two hours later than expected worth upsetting your partner?
-It probably isn’t.

 13. Create a plan